-Despite Joe Hart’s latest clanger, this time in front of the England manager (not that he doesn't see the others on TV), the on loan West Ham goalkeeper is still odds on to make it into Gareth Southgate's world cup squad for Russia.
+Despite the latest clanger from Joe Hart, this time in front of the England manager (not that he doesn't see the others on TV), the on loan West Ham goalkeeper is still odds on in football betting to make it into Gareth Southgate's 2018 world cup squad for Russia.

-If this is a contest on form, there only really looks to be one winner, and that would clearly be Pope.
-He has had an outstanding season for Burnley, and in the process crushed previous Clatet’s number 1, Tom Heaton's World Cup hopes.
+If this is a contest on form, there only really looks to be one winner.
+Nick Pope has had an outstanding season for Burnley, and in the process crushed previous Claret's number 1, Tom Heaton's World Cup hopes.

 Hart was also in the World Cup squad back in 2010, although he didn't play.
 He was then England's number 1 at the 2012 European Championships, the 2014 World Cup, and Euro 2016.
 It was at the Euro's in 2016 when things started to go wrong.

-Even so, they are both without fault this season, with both having made their fair share of errors, and both still looking like they have a clanger in them.
+Even so, they are both without fault this season.
+Both have made their fair share of errors, and both still look like they have a clanger in them.